ESSENTIAL GUIDE MAGAZINE TRADING STYLE OF HAWK PUBLICATIONS LTD (“THE PUBLISHER”) TERMS & CONDITIONS OF ADVERTISING

 2.1 It is the responsibility of the Advertiser to check that the Advertisement Copy is correct.
 The Publisher accepts no liability for any error in the Advertisement, or in the case of multiple Advertisements the repetition of an error unless notified to the Company immediately at the point at which the error occurs.

-2.2 Any advert designed by the Publisher is the property of Essential Guide Magazine Ltd.
+2.2 Any advert designed by the Publisher is the property of Hawk Publications Ltd.

 2.3 The Advertiser warrants that: